YuChaoGithub/Knights-Rubbish/build_log.md

 * [Animation] Radiogugu watch out skill blinks blue.
 * [Script] Slow down walking animation while slowed.
 * [Effect] Jumping dust for characters.
-* [Script] Status icons showed in HUD.
-Blinking when about to vanish.
-* [Script] Adjust damage according to player numbers.
 * [Graphics] Dark level: wears mining hat (or simply a light on a stick).
 * [Easter Egg] Phone screen showing "Tall as the Sky" and "kQq".
 * [Easter Egg] The real fake door. (www.fakedoors.com)